kevglass/rune-quiz-tools/README.md

-# dusk-quiz-tools
+# rune-quiz-tools

-A set of tools to help with building quizzes for Dusk using \<https://github.com/kevglass/dusk-quiz\>
+A set of tools to help with building quizzes for Rune using \<https://github.com/kevglass/rune-quiz\>

 All the tools below are intended to be run with a simple `node <filename>`